Depression & Anxiety

 Depression and Anxiety have the potential to wreak havoc on one’s life.
 Depression often stems from a feeling of a lack of purpose, and Anxiety stems from overactivation in the fear centers of the brain.
 Both conditions often coexist, which has the potential to make daily tasks very difficult.
-We help both those struggling with Anxiety and Depression (children and adults) gain a deeper understanding of what is at the root cause of their situation.
+We help both those struggling with Anxiety and Depression (children and adults) and treat the conditions by gaining a deeper understanding of what is at the root cause of their situation.
 Through a systematic assessment process, we are able to identify areas of the brain that are out of balance.
-Based on our findings, we recommend natural solutions to bring the brain back into a state of balance, helping to alleviate symptoms of Anxiety and Depression.
+Based on our findings, like all conditions we treat, we recommend natural solutions to bring the brain back into a state of balance, helping to alleviate symptoms of Anxiety and Depression.

 ADD and ADHD are typically categorized by a person having difficulty sustaining attention for prolonged periods of time.
 For children, these conditions can make it very hard to learn effectively in school, negatively impacting their grades.
 When parents take their children into the doctor to seek guidance, oftentimes the proposed solution is to go on medication (adults too).
 Medication may help alleviate certain symptoms, but there are typically side effects associated with this treatment option.
 We specialize in taking a holistic view of ADD/ADHD by evaluating where there may be imbalances present in the brain.
 Based on our findings, we recommend a treatment plan consisting of lifestyle changes that include nutrition, exercise, routine, Herbal Medicine, and more to help balance the brain.